tosdr/tosback-versions/Houseparty/Terms of Service.md

 > Houseparty uses this info to make the product better for you so you can focus on being present with your friends.
 We want to do the heavy lifting, utilizing tech to improve the experience.

 **We collect certain information when you link third party accounts or apps to Houseparty.** If you link social media accounts to Houseparty, we collect certain social media account information.
 If you link your contacts we collect information about your friends, like their phone numbers and addresses.
+If you link an Epic Games account to Houseparty, we collect certain account information about you, and when a Houseparty room is integrated into a third-party game or application we will collect information about you and the other users in the room, including account, usage, and device information that we collect from all Houseparty users.

 **We collect location information.** For example, we may collect your zip code and state.
 Based on your IP address, we also derive location information.